Hi, I’m a personal finance expert who loves to help you out! I’ll answer your question within a business day. Pinky swear.

 So, you’re thinking about applying for a credit card, but you’re not sure if you earn enough to be approved.
 What do you need to know before you apply?
 It’s made even harder that sometimes the credit providers don’t specify a minimum income at all!

 In this post, we’ll delve deep into low income credit cards to cover everything you need to know, including what sources of income card providers will accept, other eligibility criteria that will come into play, and what you can expect from your card.
-Want to earn rewards?
-We’ll also take a close look at what kind of rewards you can expect to earn on your low income credit card.
+We also list out the minimum incomes for the cards that have that information available.
+Also if you want to earn rewards, we’ll take a close look at what kind of rewards you can expect to earn on your low income credit card.

 When you apply for a credit card, you need to meet certain eligibility criteria set out by the card provider in order to be approved.
 Why is that?
 A credit card is a lending product.
 When you use it, you are essentially taking out a loan from your card provider.
 Obviously, the card provider wants to know you have the financial capability to repay that ‘loan’.